The Gould Cooksey Fennell Blog

 On March 25, 2025, President Trump issued Executive Order 14247 (EO 14247), which mandates significant changes to how federal disbursements and payments are processed.
 Starting September 30, 2025, the US Department of Treasury and the IRS will cease issuing paper checks for all federal disbursements, including benefits payments, vendor payments,

-We are proud to announce that eight attorneys from Gould Cooksey Fennell have been selected for inclusion in The Best Lawyers in America® and Best Lawyers: Ones to Watch in America® (2026 Edition).
-This prestigious recognition highlights the outstanding skill, professionalism, and peer respect our attorneys have earned in the
+We’re proud to announce that eight attorneys from Gould Cooksey Fennell have been recognized in the 2026 editions of The Best Lawyers in America® and Best Lawyers: Ones to Watch in America®.
+This recognition reflects the professional excellence, integrity, and peer respect our attorneys have earned in key practice areas

 Who Can Sue for Medical Malpractice in Florida?